-On June 30, 2020, Acquisition Corp. redeemed in full all of the outstanding aggregate principal amount of the 4.125% Senior Secured Notes, equal to €311 million aggregate principal amount of the 4.125% Senior Secured Notes and \$220 million aggregate principal amount of the 4.875% Senior Secured Notes and 2.750% Senior Secured Notes and 2.750% Senior Secured Notes and 2.750% Senior Secured Notes described above.
+Redemption of 4.125% Senior Secured Notes and 4.875% Senior Secured Notes offering of 3.875% Senior Secured Notes and 2.750% Senior Secured Notes described below.
 The redemption price for the 4.125% Senior Secured Notes was approximately €322 million, equivalent to 103.094% of the principal amount of the 4.125% Senior Secured Notes, plus accrued but unpaid interest thereon to, but excluding, the redemption date, which was June 30, 2020.
 The redemption price for the 4.875% Senior Secured Notes was approximately \$230 million, equivalent to 103.656% of the principal amount of the 4.875% Senior Secured Notes, plus accrued but unpaid interest thereon to, but excluding, the redemption date, which was June 30, 2020.
 The Company recorded a loss on extinguishment of debt of approximately \$24 million for the fiscal year ended 2020 as a result of these redemptions, which represents the premium paid on early redemption and unamortized deferred financing costs.